mk80/pki_prep/README.md

 ```
 /C=US/ST=California/L=San Diego/O=My Company, Inc./OU=Development and Engineering/CN=hostname.and.catchy.domain.com/othername.and.catchy.domain.com
 ```
-output will be a csr and private key
+output will be a csr and private key for each SUBJECT file entry